Matter4478/OCUtil/README.md

 # Usage
 - Adding a new utility:
+  Press + and select:
-  Press + to download a tool from github or somewhere else* by pasting the download link or drag an extracted folder to /Downloads/OCUtil
+  Download: download a tool from github or somewhere else* by pasting the download link or dragging an extracted folder to /Downloads/OCUtil
+  Local: add an already existing folder or application by dragging it to Tool Directory and by filling in its name.
 - Using a utility:
   select a tool from the toolbar and press launch